addisonklinke/bash-utilities/README.md

 # Available Commands

+* **count:** Combination of find, grep, and wc to count the number of files in directories matching a regex
 * **lsd:** List only directories in a folder.
 Allows `-a` and `-l` functionality from the typical `ls` commands
 * **pypi:** Automatically create a Python package and upload to PyPI